Roy Morgan

 Roy Morgan, formerly known as Roy Morgan Research, is an independent Australian social and political market research and public opinion statistics company headquartered in Melbourne, Victoria.
 It operates nationally as Roy Morgan and internationally as Roy Morgan International.
-The Morgan Poll, a political poll that tracks voting intentions, is its most well-known product in Australia.
+The Morgan Poll, a political poll that tracks voting intentions, is its best-known product in Australia.

 Foundation

-The company was founded by Roy Morgan (1908–1985) in 1941; its Executive Chairman today is his son, Gary Morgan; CEO is Michele Levine.
+The company was founded by Roy Morgan (1908–1985) in 1941.
+The company's current executive chairman is his son, Gary Morgan and its CEO is Michele Levine.

 Commercial performance

 The company has annual turnover of more than A$40 million, and along with the head office in Melbourne, also has offices in Sydney, Perth and Brisbane as well as offices of Roy Morgan International in Auckland, London, New York City, Princeton and Jakarta.

 The results are published on their website and by media sources (newspapers, magazines, television, radio, the Internet and online subscription services such as Crikey and Henry Thornton magazine).